off-by-some/contrakit/examples/quantum/README.md

 ## Universal Patterns Across Quantum Phenomena

-Despite examining three very different physical scenarios—particle correlations, measure contextuality, and logical constraints—we show this analysis reveals consistent universal patterns.
-Consider the implications: these patterns suggest deep principles underlying quantum mechanics.
+Despite examining three very different physical scenarios—particle correlations, measure contextuality, and logical constraints—this analysis shows consistent universal patterns.
+These patterns reflect principles underlying quantum mechanics.

 **The classical-quantum boundary is mathematically sharp.** Across all scenarios, the transition from classical to quantum behavior occurs at defined thresholds with machine-level accuracy.
 Below these boundaries, contradiction costs are exactly zero; above them, costs become strictly positive.
 This sharpness validates the fundamental distinction between classical and quantum physics.